A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Experiment

-In Table \ref{tab_rl}, ROCOMA achieves $83.9\%$ higher in fairness compared to the non-constrained MARL algorithm with just $4\%$ extra rebalancing cost.
-Without the fairness constraint design, the non-constrained MARL method falls into a pit that sacrifices fairness to achieve a lower rebalancing cost since its objective is a weighted sum of them.
-It would take a lot of effort to tune the hyper-parameter to find a policy that performs well in both rebalancing cost and fairness.
+In Table \ref{tab_rl}, ROCOMA achieves $83.9\%$ higher in fairness compared to the non-constrained MARL algorithm with just $4\%$ extra rebalancing distance.
+Without the fairness constraint design, the non-constrained MARL method falls into a pit that sacrifices fairness to achieve a lower rebalancing distance since its objective is a weighted sum of them.
+It would take a lot of effort to tune the hyper-parameter to find a policy that performs well in both rebalancing distance and fairness.
 The constrained MARL design of ROCOMA avoids such extra tuning efforts.